micah-e-cole/resume_llm_app/configuring_model.md

 # Configuring The Model
 ---

+## Start the App
-To test out the model once all of the dependencies have been installed, from one terminal run this command in the repository root folder:
+To test out the model once all of the dependencies have been installed, from the terminal run this command in the repository root folder:
 ```
 ollama serve
 ```